Spoorloos/ws_chat/README.md

 # Websocket Chatrooms

-This is a simple websocket chatroom website I built using Bun and Websockets.
+This is a simple websocket chatroom website I built using Bun and websockets.
 I made it during my time off from school to learn more about end to end encrytion and just as a way to entertain myself.

 ## Features

 - **End-to-End Encryption**: Messages are encrypted before being sent and can only be decrypted by the recipients.
-- **Real-Time Communication**: Powered by Websockets for seamless messaging.
+- **Real-Time Communication**: Using websockets for real time messaging.
-- **Simple UI**: A (very) minimal and easy-to-use chat interface.
+- **Simple UI**: A (very) minimal and easy-to-use interface.

 ## Setup

 ### Prerequisites

-- Make sure you have bun installed of course.
+- Make sure you have [bun](https://bun.sh/) installed of course.

 ### Getting Started

 1. Clone the repository.
 2. Make the certs/ folder to place your openssl https certificates in.
+(You can also modify the code slightly to make it basic HTTP)
 3. Run the following commands inside a terminal in the folder:
 ```bash
 bun install